timotejroiko/fast-zlib/README.md

 console.log(decoded3.toString()); // "123456789"
 ```

-This package is essentially a function that returns a compressor or a decompressor function powered by zlib behind the scenes.
+This package is essentially a high-order function that returns a compressor or a decompressor powered by zlib behind the scenes.

 All major zlib classes are supported: